HIL: Mumbai Magicians hit for a six

-Mumbai franchise slump to sixth defeat in seven games — this time to Ranchi Rhinos
+Mumbai Magicians franchise slump to their sixth defeat in seven games at the Hockoey India League — this time to Ranchi Rhinos

 History repeated itself at the MHA-Mahindra Stadium yesterday and it was not just in the form of the result, where Mumbai Magicians lost their sixth Hockey India League encounter out of seven played so far.
 But it was the manner in which Mumbai lost that was similar to what transpired at the same venue a day earlier.